 When held flush against the hub so that the adapter fits over the load bearing part of the hub, there is no perceptible lateral movement of the adapter.

-As the photograph below illustrates, the adapter is hubcentric to the hub.
-Note the even space around the wheel lugs (blue arrows).
+As the photograph below illustrates, the adapter is hub centric to the hub.
+Note the even space around the wheel lugs (yellow arrows).
 This indicates the adapter's load bearing function is at the hub, not the wheel lugs.